jfelsinger/cushion-adapter-couchbase/README.md

     host:       undefined,  // The host that the CB cluster is located on
     bucket:     'default',  // The bucket name to connect to

-    bucketPass: null,       // If there is a password on the bucket
+    bucketPassword: null,       // If there is a password on the bucket

     // Optional, timeouts for different operations.